IBS in Men: Why It's Underdiagnosed (and What to Do)

 Book the appointment and use the Rome IV criteria.
 Recurrent abdominal pain at least one day per week for the last three months, associated with two or more of: related to defecation, change in frequency of stool, change in form of stool.
 Write out your symptom pattern before you go.
 The how to talk to your doctor about IBS post has a full script.

 Track symptoms against foods.
-Paper journal, notes app, the FODMAP Tracker app when it ships.
+Paper journal, notes app, or the FODMAP Tracker app when it ships.
 The pattern you see in data is far more useful than the pattern you remember.

 Take bloating seriously.
 Chronic bloating in men gets waved off as "getting older" or "beer gut" regularly, and occasionally that dismissal is covering something real.
 The why bloating won't go away post walks through the causes worth ruling in and ruling out.